JaviAZ/DQS/Readme.txt

 	-keep record of deleted students
 	-The headers such as "Tutor Number", "Name" and "Email" in the viewTutorGroup method could be changed to all uppercase to make it stand out?
+  	-viewTutorGroup which is found in tuteesMeth.py is used in the tutee() method to display the
+	origin/master
+      list of tutees and also in the tutor() method.
+However, it reads "The other members of your tutor group are:" which doesn't make sense if it's used in the tutor() method.
+     -spaces after first names in tutees.csv